vectara/vectara-docs/www/docs/data_encryption.md

 (text and/or metadata).

-However, <Config v="names.product"/> also allows you to use your own AWS KMS encryption key also so that you have full control over how your data is encrypted.
+However, <Config v="names.product"/> also allows you to use your own AWS KMS encryption key so that you have full control over how your data is encrypted.
 If you would like to do so, follow the instructions below.